-If power or the network connection to the AXIS 240Q is lost during the upgrade, the process will fail and the unit will become unresponsive.
+If power or the network connection to the Axis video server is lost during the upgrade, the process will fail and the unit will become unresponsive.
 A flashing red Status LED indicates a failed upgrade.
 To recover the unit, follow the steps below.
 The serial number is found on the underside label on the product casing.

-1. Unix/Linux - From the command line, type the following: arp -s <IP address of AXIS 240Q> <Serial number> temp ping -s 408 <IP address of AXIS 240Q>

-Windows - From a command/DOS prompt, type the following: arp -s <IP address of AXIS 240Q> <Serial number> ping -l 408 -t <IP address of AXIS 240Q>

-- 2. If the unit does not reply within a few seconds, restart it and wait for a reply.
+- 1. UNIX/Linux From the command line, type the following: arp -s <IP address of Axis video server> <Serial number> temp ping -s 408 <IP address of Axis video server> - Windows From a command/DOS prompt, type the following: arp -s <IP address of Axis video server> <Serial number> ping -l 408 -t <IP address of Axis video server> - 2.
+If the unit does not reply within a few seconds, restart it and wait for a reply.
 Press CTRL+C to stop Ping. - 3.
-Open a browser and type in the AXIS 240Q's IP address.
-In the page that appears, use the Browse button to select the upgrade file to use, e.g. axis240q.bin.
+Open a web browser and type in the Axis video server's IP address.
+In the page that appears, use the Browse button to select the file (for example, axis241q.bin).
 Then click the Load button to restart the upgrade process. - 4.
-After the upgrade has completed (1-10 minutes), the unit will automatically restart and show a steady green on the Power and Status LED's and flashing green or amber on the Network LED. - 5.
-Reinstall the AXIS 240Q.
-See the Installation Guide.
+After the upgrade is complete (1-10 minutes), the unit will automatically restart and show a steady green on the Power and Status LEDs and flashing green or amber on the Network LED. - 5.
+Reinstall the Axis video server.

-If the emergency recovery procedure does not get the AXIS 240Q up and running again, please contact Axis support at www.axis.com/techsup/
+If the emergency recovery procedure does not get the Axis video server up and running again, please contact Axis support at www.axis.com/techsup/